Helpful context:

 Unit Testing with pytest

-A unit test checks one small, isolated behaviour.
+A unit test verifies one isolated behavior of the code.
 The Arrange-Act-Assert pattern gives each test a clear structure:

 # calculator.py